 Available method of publication

-The AVP document is published by GRTgaz to shippers according to the following methods:
+The AVP document is published by NaTran to shippers according to the following methods:

 Proactive : one publication per nomination cycle per gas day on csv format.
 The file will be published by sFTP and downloadable from Ingrid.
 NB : an EDIg@s version exists (called NOMRES).
 The sFTP tecnical guide is available on our website.

 By API : An API is available to get the data related to the AVP publication in JSON format.
 In order to implement the interface please refer to the §6.
-Credentials are required for the connection : please refer to your GRTGAZ commercial GRTGAZ contact.
+Credentials are required for the connection : please refer to your NaTran commercial contact.

 Document name and format